Dear friends, colleagues, supporters, and collaborative partners,

 A big “Thank You” to all of you…

-Please reach out to us at: firstname.lastname@example.org or visit us at: https://www.vacd.org.au/ and share this newsletter with your family, friends, loved ones and colleagues so that together we can make a difference in the lives of children with disabilities, one by one!!!
+Please visit us at: https://www.vacd.org.au/ and reach out to us at: firstname.lastname@example.org should you choose to support our mission.
+Please share this newsletter with your network!
+Together we certainly can make a difference in the lives of children with disabilities, one by one!!!

 Many thanks, best wishes, and warmest regards….
 Felix

 Chairman of the Board of Directors – VACD Ltd. Sydney – Australia – https://www.vacd.org.au/